-Meet the Cook: These good-tasting sausage meatballs seem to disappear before anything else on the table or buffet.
+These good-tasting sausage meatballs disappear before anything else on the table or buffet.
 They have a delightful tang with a bit of crunch from the water chestnuts.
-I've used the recipe when entertaining for over 20 years because it's so easy to do and comes out perfect every time. -Claire Stryker, Delta, Utah
+I've used the recipe for over 20 years because it's so easy to do and comes out perfect every time. —Claire Stryker, Boulder City, Nevada

 - 2 cans (8 ounces each) water chestnuts, drained

 - 1/4 cup reduced-sodium soy sauce

 - In a blender, process water chestnuts until minced.
 Transfer to a large bowl; add sausage and mix well.
 Shape into 1-in. balls.

 - Place meatballs on a greased rack in a shallow baking dish.
 Bake, uncovered, at 350° for 20-25 minutes or until a thermometer reads 160°.

 - Meanwhile, in a large saucepan, combine the cornstarch, syrup, vinegar and soy sauce; stir until smooth.
 Bring to a boil; cook and stir for 2 minutes or until thickened and bubbly.
 Drain meatballs; add to sauce and heat through.
 Yield: 12-14 servings.